 This was in The Lyons Recorder newspaper - Written by By Henry J. Barone

 Have you ever been inspired by someone to the point where it changes the way you think and feel about the world?
 Well, this happened to me in my fifth grade year at Lyons Elementary with a few of my fellow students.
 It all started in fifth grade during our Human Rights Unit.
 Specifically, we were learning about how people with disabilities have also had to fight for fair treatment in our country.
 This is how we were introduced to Alonzo Clemons, Sculpture Savant.

-Five of Alonzo’s western art sculptures continue to be on display and are available in Denver’s art district, at the Art of Life Gallery, 800 S. Jason St., Denver, CO 80223.
+Five of Alonzo’s western art sculptures continue to be on display and are available in Denver’s art district, at the Art of Life Gallery, 145 W. Alameda Ave.
+Denver, CO 80223.